pingcap/docs-cn/tidb-lightning/tidb-lightning-configuration.md

 # parallel. max-region-size is the maximum size of each chunk after splitting.
 # max-region-size = 268_435_456 # Byte (default = 256 MB)

+# Only import tables if these wildcard rules are matched.
+See the corresponding section for details.
+filter = ['*.*']

 # Configures how CSV files are parsed.
 [mydumper.csv]
 # Separator between fields, should be an ASCII character.